datastax/ruby-driver/README.md

 Some of the new features added to the driver have unfortunately led to changes in the original cql-rb API.
 In the examples directory, you can find [an example of how to wrap the ruby driver to achieve almost complete interface parity with cql-rb](https://github.com/datastax/ruby-driver/blob/master/examples/cql-rb-wrapper.rb) to assist you with gradual upgrade.

-## What's new in v2.0.1
+## What's new in v2.1.0

-Current release lays groundwork for the upcoming support of native protocol v3 and Apache Cassandra 2.1.
-This release introduces the following major public API changes:

-* Positional arguments to `Session#execute` must be passed via `:arguments` option key.
-* `Batch#add` and `Prepared#bind` accept an array of arguments instead of variable arguments (`args` instead of `*args`).
+Features:

+* Apache Cassandra native protocol v3
+* User-defined types and tuples
+* Schema metadata includes user-defined types
+* Named arguments
+* Public types api for type definition and introspection

+Breaking Changes:

+* Splat style positional arguments support, deprecated in 2.0.0, has been dropped

 ## Code examples